Rui Hachimura has found his ‘senpai’ in Russell Westbrook

 But when asked about his progress this season, Hachimura without fail credits Westbrook, the veteran nine years his senior.

-“I think it's all because of Russ, you know” Hachimura said.
+“I think it’s all because of Russ, you know,” Hachimura said.
 “He always gets attention, especially offensively.
-He always has the ball, he's a great playmaker, and he always gives us good opportunities. … Since last year, I think that's the difference for me to make an easy score, a dunk.”
+He always has the ball, he’s a great playmaker, and he always gives us good opportunities. … Since last year, I think that’s the difference for me to make an easy score, a dunk.”

 There are two primary ways Wizards Coach Scott Brooks sees Westbrook directly affecting Hachimura’s game.

 The first is off-court and has to do with confidence.
-Brooks sees Westbrook injecting Hachimura with self-belief through pep-talks that are potent because Hachimura admired Westbrook before they became teammates.
+Brooks sees Westbrook injecting Hachimura with self-belief through pep talks that are potent because Hachimura admired Westbrook before they became teammates.
 But the point guard, as is his nature, is also demanding.

-What does crop up in the team's analytics is the pair's on-court connection.
-Westbrook streaking in on the majority of possessions to grab rebounds (he leads the Wizards with 10.3 per game) allows Hachimura to get a head-start running back down court in transition, where the 6-foot-8 power forward often has a size advantage over the guards parked at the other end.
+What does crop up in the team’s analytics is the pair’s on-court connection.
+With Westbrook streaking in on the majority of possessions to grab rebounds (he leads the Wizards with 10.3 per game), Hachimura can get a head-start running back downcourt in transition, where the 6-foot-8 power forward often has a size advantage over the guards parked at the other end.

 The result is Hachimura’s recent uptick in dunks — the type of energy-creating buckets that then fuel the young player’s confidence like a feedback loop.

-“You can see, the last five games [there] have been more,” Brooks said this week.
-“Russell's throwing it over the top, smalls are in jail.
+“You can see the last five games [there] have been more,” Brooks said this week.
+“Russell’s throwing it over the top, smalls are in jail.
 [Hachimura] gets in 'em, puts it in the basket.
-That's what we need to do.
-They've got good synergy lately.”
+That’s what we need to do.
+They’ve got good synergy lately.”

 Hachimura’s step toward becoming the more aggressive centerpiece the Wizards envision for the future is just that — a step.
-He is still highly reliant on his midrange jumper, where he’s taken 47 percent of his shots this season (and makes 43 percent of them, according to cleaningtheglass.com).
-Although he is finishing better at the rim, where buckets are a surer thing, he still only takes 32 percent of his shots there and 21 percent from three.
+He is still highly reliant on his midrange jumper, which has accounted for 47 percent of his shots this season (he makes 43 percent of them, according to cleaningtheglass.com).
+Although he is finishing better at the rim, where buckets are a surer thing, he still takes only 32 percent of his shots there and 21 percent from three.

 Washington would like to see those numbers skew more toward the three-point column, but overall, Brooks is happy with Hachimura’s newfound confidence and ability to anticipate plays developing.
 Westbrook sees the development, too.

 “It just takes a little time when you get a chance to be around him and understand what he likes, what he don’t like, where he’s comfortable, where he’s not,” Westbrook said.
 “For me, that helps me out a lot, not just on the court but talking to him off the floor, explaining the game, understanding things he may or may not know.
 He’s young.
-Honestly, I’ve been in the league some time to be able to know a little more about the game and the seasons, ups and downs.”
+Honestly, I’ve been in the league some time to be able to know a little more about the game and the season’s ups and downs.”

 Hachimura does have one thing to school Westbrook on, at least.
 The veteran still needs to learn the proper Japanese term for his mentee.